DSC-CETB/Py-Scripts/README.md

 * Adding your own python automation scripts
 </br>or
 * Adding some more features to the already existing scripts(FILE_Organiser.py,PDF_Merger,URL_Short)

+## **FAQ**

+### 1. What happens with my contributions?

+When you submit your changes, via a `pull request`, I will be notified and will review your pull request.
+You will receive notifications about your pull request from GitHub.
+If your pull request is approved, we'll update the documentation.
+We reserve the right to edit your submission for legal, style, clarity, or other issues.

+### 2. How soon will I get a response about my change request?

+Pull requests are typically reviewed within 1 day.

 ## **Author**